Grants vs Scholarships

 Next, let’s assume that your son or daughter has been selected as a resident advisor on campus.
 Upon accepting, you’re informed that his/her room and board is now free in exchange for fulfilling the duties of the role.
 Now that room and board are free, you decide that the funds from the “St. Patrick’s Place to Sleep” scholarship would be better served paying for tuition and required textbooks.
 This is where that awkward moment sets in.

 Although tuition and required books are typically considered qualified educational expenses, the scholarship funds that you used were specifically earmarked for room and board.
 Because of that stipulation in the documents, any amount used would have to reported as taxable income.

 It’s Vital to Understand the Stipulations Behind This “Free Money”

 So, are grants and scholarships taxable?
 If so, how do you know?
 Just like the answer to the question “how will I feel come March 18th?” it’s all about being prepared.

 Financial aid in the form of grants and scholarships is meant to do just as the name implies: aid your family in handling the costs of higher education.

-The determining factor on how helpful it truly is, and how it will be treated from a tax standpoint, is dependent on how you use it.
-Understanding the terms and conditions of your financial aid, and knowing the accompanying stipulations, will be key in adding them to your college funding plan.
-They are just one more puzzle piece that contributes to the greater picture of a successful plan, and to know how to use them most effectively is admittedly a tall task.
+The determining factor on how helpful it truly is and how it will be treated from a tax standpoint is dependent on how you use it.
+Understanding the terms and conditions of your financial aid and knowing the accompanying stipulations will be key in adding them to your college funding plan.
+They are just one more puzzle piece that contributes to the greater picture of a successful plan, and knowing how to use them most effectively is admittedly a tall task.

 CFC Virginia – Richmond Team